mezw/mapbox-gl-js-docs/docs/pages/style-spec/expressions.md

 ---

-The value for any [layout property](/mapbox-gl-js/style-spec/layers/#layout-property), [paint property](/mapbox-gl-js/style-spec/layers/#paint-property), or [filter](/mapbox-gl-js/style-spec/layers/#filter) may be specified as an _expression_.
-An expression defines a formula for computing the value of the property using the _operators_ described below.
-The set of expression operators provided by Mapbox GL includes:
+You can define the value for any [layout property](/mapbox-gl-js/style-spec/layers/#layout-property), [paint property](/mapbox-gl-js/style-spec/layers/#paint-property), or [filter](/mapbox-gl-js/style-spec/layers/#filter) as an _expression_.

+An **expression** defines a formula for computing the value of the property using the _operators_ described below.
+The expression operators provided by Mapbox GL include:

-- Mathematical operators for performing arithmetic and other operations on numeric values
+- _Mathematical operators_ for performing arithmetic and other operations on numeric values
-- Logical operators for manipulating boolean values and making conditional decisions
+- _Logical operators_ for manipulating boolean values and making conditional decisions
-- String operators for manipulating strings
+- _String operators_ for manipulating strings
-- Data operators, providing access to the properties of source features
+- _Data operators_ for providing access to the properties of source features
-- Camera operators, providing access to the parameters defining the current map view
+- _Camera operators_ for providing access to the parameters defining the current map view

 Expressions are represented as JSON arrays.
-The first element of an expression array is a string naming the expression operator, e.g. [`"*"`](#*) or [`"case"`](#case).
+The first element of an expression array is a string naming the expression operator, for example [`"*"`](#*) or [`"case"`](#case).
 Elements that follow (if any) are the _arguments_ to the expression.
 Each argument is either a literal value (a string, number, boolean, or `null`), or another expression array.

 ```json
 [expression_name, argument_0, argument_1, ...]